ohrrpgce/nohrio/doc/nohrio2.rst

 Once this section is fully filled out, it will list all you need to know for basic RPG manipulation via a RPG object.

-For other more things, like implementing support for a new format, you'll need to look in:
+For other more technical things, like implementing support for a new format, you'll need to look in:

 ===================
 Hacking Essentials